Residential Brokers & Property Managers

 Recent Developments

-• The 2024 housing market is on track to be the slowest in nearly 30 years as high mortgage rates and home prices combined with extremely low housing inventories have kept homeowners locked in place and would-be homebuyers priced out of the market, according to The New York Times.
-The National Association of Realtors estimates that four million homes will be sold in 2024, marking the second straight year of historically weak activity and the slowest home sales since 1995.
+• According to some industry insiders’ estimates, the 2024 housing market may have been the slowest in nearly 30 years as high mortgage rates and home prices combined with extremely low housing inventories have kept homeowners locked in place and would-be homebuyers priced out of the market, according to The New York Times.
+The National Association of Realtors estimates that four million homes were sold in 2024, marking the second straight year of historically weak activity, and the slowest home sales since 1995.
 Market observers note that the housing crisis is a product of weak supply.
 Builders have struggled amid lingering pandemic-era problems, including high borrowing, labor, and materials costs.
 Freddie Mac estimates the housing shortage equals about 3.7 million homes.
 The outlook for 2025 remains uncertain as home prices and mortgage rates are expected to remain stubbornly high.

 Get A Demo